See all of NUTCRACKER! Magical Christmas Ballet's Community Engagement Programs:

 Dance with Us Ballerinas teach, rehearse and inspire 6000+ local student dancers in Host Dance Studios every year on the US/Canada tour.
 The aspiring young dancers perform on stage side-by-side with the professional company of 40 members.

-New Horizons Ballerinas share fascinating Russian cultural immersion sessions, pro bono and from coast to coast, using interactive exercises which develop healthy diet, movement and creative expression habits for over 6000 children to date.
+New Horizons Ballerinas share fascinating International cultural immersion sessions, pro bono and from coast to coast, using interactive exercises which develop healthy diet, movement and creative expression habits for over 6000 children to date.

 Musical Wunderkind – Strings Ballerinas perform side by side with Concerto Competition winning youth musicians in classic ballet choreography to St. Saen’s The Dying Swan from “Carnival of the Animals.”